Double Decreases: Left Right Center - 18 Methods

 Centered Double Decrease, abbreviated as CDD, is not the name of a specific technique — it is a descriptive term that refers to any decrease where two stitches are decreased and the center stitch remains on top.

-The most common way to work a CDD is: slip two stitches together knitwise, knit one, then pass the slipped stitches over the knit stitch, abbreviated as S2KP.
+The most common method to work a CDD is: slip two stitches together knitwise, knit one, then pass the slipped stitches over the knit stitch, abbreviated as S2KP.

-Therefore, S2KP and CDD are names that are often used interchangeably to refer to the same technique or its result.
+Therefore, S2KP and CDD are names that are often used interchangeably to refer to the same method or its result.

 Take your yarn and needles — it's time to start trying it out.